Current region > Ireland

-We are confident that if you are following the CIOB, RICS or SCSI route, you will be able to achieve chartership within the 4 years of the programme.
-Dependent on your academic qualification, we anticipate that those following the ICE or Engineers Ireland pathway to chartership will take the full 4 years or complete the process shortly following the completion of the programme.
+We are confident that if you are following the CIOB, RICS or SCSI route, you will be able to achieve chartership within the 3 years of the programme.
+Dependent on your academic qualification, we anticipate that those following the ICE or Engineers Ireland pathway to chartership will take between 5-6 years.

 Do I need a specific degree to apply for the programme?

 To apply for this programme you will have already achieved or are soon to graduate with a good degree (minimum 2:2) in either a Civil Engineering, Construction Management, Building Services or Commercial / Quantity Surveying discipline.

 How many graduates do you plan to recruit this year?

 Each year we recruit typically 10-20 graduates across the Building Services, Engineering / Construction Management and Quantity Surveying disciplines.